austinxduong/lab-11-pokemon-catcher/README.md

 #Functions
 - To generate 3 pokemons
     - Add Array with indexes
-- Index will randomly select 3 diff pokemon
+- Index will randomly select 3 diff